-What Psalm 50 tells us that God is setting up a system in Leviticus where the animal being sacrificed is not so important, but that this should remind the Israel to look to God – the intentions and the heart matters.
-The Psalm goes on to say they care not for God, and his words.
+What Psalm 50 tells us that God is setting up a system in Leviticus where the animal being sacrificed is not so important, but that this should remind Israel to look to God – the intentions and the heart matters.
+The Psalm goes on to say they do not care for God and his words.
 It is no good killing animals if your heart is not turned back to God in thanksgiving, and relies on him for deliverance.
 This is also reiterated by the writer of Hebrews in verse 8, the sacrifice was offered according to the law (because they were told to), therefore not because their hearts are turned to God.
 This then is consistent with the rest of scripture, for, in Romans, Paul says people are always saved by faith.
-The aim of the sacrifices then, was to remind Israel to have faith in God for their deliverance, because faith pleases God.
-We too need to always remember to rely own God and have faith in Jesus.
+The aim of the sacrifices then was to remind Israel to have faith in God for their deliverance, because faith pleases God.
+We too need to always remember to rely on God and have faith in Jesus.

 I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.
 2 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.
 (Rom.
 12:1-2)

 We are a living sacrifice, that pleases and is acceptable to God, how much better is that!
-I personally feel really challenged, and encouraged to do this, as I mentioned earlier this is a privilege that God has given us, not a burden.
+I personally feel really challenged and encouraged to do this, as I mentioned earlier this is a privilege that God has given us, not a burden.

-Israel remained safe in God’s presence, and in relationship with him, because they made offerings that pleased God, and atoned for their sin.
-We are also able to be in relationship with God and safe, for the sacrifice of Jesus atoned for our sin, and enabled us to be pleasing to God.
+Israel remained safe in God’s presence, and in a relationship with him, because they made offerings that pleased God, and atoned for their sin.
+We are also able to be in a relationship with God and safe, for the sacrifice of Jesus atoned for our sin, and enabled us to be pleasing to God.
 Now we able to be a living sacrifice that is acceptable to God.

 I am pretty amazed at how kind God is to enable our a safe relationship with Him.